jravetch/blinkinlabs.github.io/hardware/_posts/2013-04-17-blinkytape.md

 * Learn more about [PatternPaint](/software/patternpaint) and how you can make your own patterns!
 * Check out the [NyanPaint](https://github.com/blinkiverse/BlinkyTape/tree/master/examples/light_painting_examples/NyanPaint) source.
+* Our initial [experiment on light painting](/light-painting/) shows off the hardware setup.

 # Tech Specs